 What worked for me will not necessarily be right for you – consider what motivates you and what doesn’t and try to set things up to make things easier for yourself whether that means having an accountability buddy or scheduling in time for exercise in your calendar or whatever….one size does not fit all!

 Click the big pink buttons in this blog post and enter your email address to receive your free starter pack!

 Want to join me?

-But even if you are reading this long after I have finished or if you don’t want to keep at it for as long as that you can still join in.
+I have now finished my weight loss quilt, but even if you are reading this long after I have finished you can still join in.